Exploring Modularity of Agentic Systems for Drug Discovery: Results and Discussions

 \section{Results and Discussions}

 This section presents the experimental results evaluating the effectiveness of different aspects of the agentic framework across the cheminformatics questions.
-We start by comparing the performance of the different LLMs and continue by comparing the performance of the CodeAgent and the ToolCallingAgent.
-Subsequently, we analyze the impact of prompt engineering on task performance and conclude with remarks on noteworthy observations from the experiments.
+We start by comparing the performance of the different LLMs and continue by studying the performance of the CodeAgent and the ToolCallingAgent.
+Subsequently, we analyze the impact of prompt engineering on task performance.